-Dr Thomas Rid is a Reader in War Studies at King’s College London.
+Thomas Rid is Professor of Security Studies at King’s College London.

 Rid’s work covers a broad spectrum of security questions.
-His influential most recent book, Cyber War Will Not Take Place (Oxford University Press/Hurst 2013), is a no-nonsense analysis of political computer attacks, driven by empirical facts, technical detail, and political theory.
+His influential most recent book, Cyber War Will Not Take Place (Oxford University Press/Hurst 2013), is a comprehensive analysis of political computer attacks, driven by empirical facts, technical detail, and political theory.
 A Chinese translation, 网络战不会发生, is forthcoming with the People’s Publishing House.
 “Attributing Cyber Attacks,” a major research article on identifying intruders, will be out in the Journal of Strategic Studies in early 2015.
-His widely-read article “Deterrence Beyond the State” (CSP 2012) opens a fresh theoretical angle on the deterrence debate by exploring Israel’s experience with non-state militants.
+His widely-read article “Deterrence Beyond the State” (CSP 2012) opens a fresh conceptual angle on the deterrence debate by exploring Israel’s experience with non-state militants.
 Rid’s thesis, War and Media Operations (Routledge 2007), examined the history and rationale of the Pentagon’s embedded media programme of March 2003.
 His numerous articles appeared in major English, French, and German peer-reviewed journals as well as magazines and newspapers.

 In 2009/2010, Rid was a visiting scholar at the Hebrew University and the Shalem Center in Jerusalem.
 From 2006 to 2009 he worked at the School for Advanced International Studies, Johns Hopkins University, the RAND Corporation in Washington, and at the Institut français des relations internationales in Paris.
-Rid wrote his first book at the Stiftung Wissenschaft und Politik, Berlin’s major foreign policy think tank.
+Rid wrote his first book at the Stiftung Wissenschaft und Politik, Berlin’s leading foreign policy think tank.
 He holds a PhD from Humboldt University in Berlin.